 First, Hirsch says: “While remote work means more job opportunities since you can search outside of your location, it also means more competition.”

-Consider a rural community in a sparsely populated area where you are the only IT developer with qualifications for a position that you’re a shoo-in for.
+Consider a rural community in a sparsely populated area where you are the only IT developer with qualifications for a position you’re a shoo-in for.
 If that position can suddenly be handled remotely (and it can) the competitive field of candidates has grown exponentially.

 This, says Flanagan, is the biggest challenge facing candidates in a remote/hybrid work environment.